scalacenter/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 The compiler produces diagnostics of two different levels:
 - *Error*: A piece of code cannot be compiled anymore.
-There are various reasons for those errors, that are listed in the [Incompatibility Table](../general/incompatibility-table.md).
+There are various reasons for those errors, that are listed in the [Incompatibility Table](../incompatibilities/incompatibility-table.md).
 - *Migration Warning*: These warnings can be automatically patched by the compiler with the `-rewrite` option.

-Each incompatibility in the [Incompatibility Table](../general/incompatibility-table.md) is linked to its description and proposed solutions.
+Each incompatibility in the [Incompatibility Table](../incompatibilities/incompatibility-table.md) is linked to its description and proposed solutions.
-Try to find the most suitable solution for each Scala 3 error in your code.
+Try to find the most suitable solution for each error in your code.
 In particular, if an error affects the public interface of your library, you should pick the solution that best preserves the binary compatibility.

 > The metaprogramming incompatibilities cannot be easily solved.